 Rinse the first shoe completely with clean water before starting the second shoe.

-If you used Clorox® Bleach Pen Gel, transfer the laces to a lingerie bag and wash them with your regular bleach load using detergent and 1/3 cup Clorox® Disinfecting Bleach with CLOROMAX®.
+Toss the laces into a lingerie bag and wash them with your regular bleach load.

 Wait until shoes and laces have dried completely before you lace them up.